 An allrounder with offers from all over China, with a special focus on Dim Sum and, interestingly, Beijing Duck.
-Some of the Dim Sum are very nice, especially the steamed chicken feet, the steamed tripe and the Congee, wich arrives in a massive bowl easily big enough for four eaters.
-The dumplings are good, but not my favorite.
+Some of the Dim Sum are very nice, especially the steamed chicken feet, the steamed tripe and the Congee with century eggs, wich arrives in a massive bowl easily big enough for four eaters.
+The dumplings are ok, but not my favorite.
 If you want some, go for the filled pork buns or the round prawn and pork ones (Siu Mai, on this foto)

 Attention: there are two places called Chinazentrum, one on the Rechte Wienzeile, one on the Linke Wienzeile.
-For some reason, the one on the Linke Wienzeile is nowhere near as good as the one one the Rechte Wienzeile, so watch out where you are.
+For some reason, in my experience the one on the Linke Wienzeile is nowhere near as good as the one one the Rechte Wienzeile, so watch out where you are.

 What to order: Steamed Chicken Feet, Steamed Tripe, Congee with Century Eggs, Wontons in Chili Oil, Spicy Tongue, Beijing Duck

 A Cantonese restaurant with slightly higher prices but also higher quality than most other Viennese Chinese restaurants.
-They offer Hongkong Barbecue (Pork and Duck) also for take away, but my favorites here are Cantonese standards like White Poached Chicken and Yellow Fish.
+They offer Hongkong Barbecue (pork and duck, duck is better) also for take away, but my favorites here are Cantonese standards like White Poached Chicken and Yellow Fish.

-What to order: Barbecue, Poached Chicken, Yellow Fish
+What to order: Barbecue, White Poached Chicken, Yellow Fish, Tofu and Shrimp Dumplings

 Specialized in the foods of North Western China: lots of lamb and cumin and thick home made noodles here.
 That said, I also like their often Sichuan-inspired standards like spicy tripe, stir fried spicy potatoes or tofu skewers with lots of Sichuan pepper on them.

-What to order: Lamb or tofu skewers, stir fried potatoes, thick noodles with chicken or eggplant.
+What to order: Lamb or tofu skewers, Chinese potatoe salad, thick noodles with chicken and pepperoni

-Ok, that one is not in Chinatown, but it serves some of the best Sichuan food in Vienna nonetheless.
+Ok, that one is not in Chinatown as defined above, but it serves some of the best Sichuan food in Vienna nonetheless.
 Make sure you only order from the menu with the Sichuan dishes.
 And if there are less than four of you, stick to the starters – they are excellent, and not as overwhelmingly large as the mains.